Thursday, December 21, 2006

 Saturday, September 02, 2006

-If you can get the chance to pick one jus as it is ready, straight from the vine, you are one of the lucky ones.
-Hold it up to your nose and inhale (yes, this is legal).
+A great ripe tomato that’s been raised outdoors (not in a greenhouse) smells just like a warm, lazy August day with sunshine, a blue cloudless sky, and the sound of bugs droning in the background.
+If you can get the chance to pick one just as it is ready, straight from the vine, you are one of the lucky ones.
+Hold it up to your nose and inhale its aromas.
 To me, this is its quintessential fragrance: the mellowness of the red with a bit of a sharp tang from the green.
 It is the contrast between the smooth roundness of the tomato and the prickly parts of the stalk from which sprung the vine on which it grew.

 Sunday, August 20, 2006

-Just to break up the flow of my usual posts, and because I recently got back from spending time in Virginia with my family (always a source of inspiring, if unusual, thoughts), I was wondering if I should do something clever for this post like write an Ode to Old Bay® Seasoning.
+I recently got back from spending time in Virginia with my family (always a source of inspiring, if unusual, thoughts), I was wondering if I should do something clever for this post like write an Ode to Old Bay® Seasoning.
 Then, I thought about it and decided that that might just be a little bit too weird so I’ve coming up with this haiku instead:

 Container yellow, blue, and red